 If you’ve ever worked in close quarters in any office environment—whether it’s a cubicle or open space—you may have experienced the annoying secondhand smells and noises from someone’s lunch or snack that take your focus off your work.
-It can be quite overpowering and distracting when someone’s food stinks or makes sounds.
+It can be quite overpowering and distracting when someone’s food stinks or makes sounds as they chew.

 Even if you haven’t had the experience of someone’s annoying food habits, make sure you don’t become that person who has everyone rolling their eyes every time you reach for your lunch tote.
 You don’t want to risk your business relationship with someone over bad food choices.
 If in doubt about a specific food, leave it at home and opt for something you're sure won't offend others.